cdaller/morserino32-trainer/readme.md

 * Double click black button
 * Find "Serial Output"
-* Set to "Decoder", "Keyer+Decoder", or to "Everything"
+* Set to "Everything" - you might to do this for every stored snapshot profile you want to use!

 ## Build